Comparison of New Home Options

 Overview and Comparison of New Home Options

-For the majority of us, homeownership remains an essential element of the American dream.
+For most of us, homeownership remains an essential element of the American dream.
 For some, that dream is for a newly constructed home.
 It’s not difficult to see why some people aspire to live in a new home instead of a pre-owned property.

 Buying a new home means not having to live with and correct other people’s choices in décor and style.
 It means having “smart” home features built-in and building materials that meet the safety standards of today’s regulations.
 It means all new and clean appliances and fixtures, HVAC systems, roofs, and siding, which keeps the cost of maintaining the home low.